 The proper cleaning of a fuel pressure regulator is very important for the efficient working of the fuel system.

-Follow the below-given tips to ensure efficient working of your fuel regulator:
+Follow the below-given tips to ensure the efficient working of your fuel regulator:

 - If you have any white piece of napkin, grab that to clean your fuel pressure regulator.
 It will make the cleanliness visible.